ClintLiddick/presentations/zmq/notes.md

 All these approaches have their own advantages and tradeoffs, and you'll need to consider them as you build out your architecture.

-Before we wrap up I'd like to discuss some alternatives to ZeroMQ, and when ZeroMQ might not be fore you.
+Before we wrap up I'd like to discuss some alternatives to ZeroMQ, and when ZeroMQ might not be for you.

 If you're just trying to do HTTP and document or REST style APIs, there are many great libraries and patterns to get the job done.
 You can't implement or interop with HTTP with ZeroMQ because they have different wire protcols.